bfanselow/Python-Tutorials/db-fetch_generator.md

 This looks similar to code above, but internally the results_iterator() generator is chunking the database calls into a series of fetchmany() calls.
-The default here is that a 1000 records at a time are fetched, but you can change that according to your own requirements (either by changing the default, or just using the second parameter to ResultIter().
+The default here is that a 1000 records at a time are fetched, but you can change that according to your own requirements (either by changing the default, or just using the second parameter to results_iterator().
 As always, trying different values with the profiler is probably a good idea.